+This work was supported by a grant #CUHK14207718 of the Hong Kong Research Grants Council.
 The authors would like to thank Profs.
-P. Moulin and J. Kybic for useful discussions.
-They would also like to thank the anonymous reviewers for their comments, which have improved the quality of this article.
+Pierre Moulin and Jan Kybic for useful discussions.
+We also thank the anonymous reviewers for their comments, which have improved the quality of this paper.